-The service is available from the offices of the Environmental Services and Trading Standards at Celtic House, Friary Street, Derby.
+The service is available from the offices of the Environment and Regulatory Services at Celtic House, Friary Street, Derby.
 The office hours for the public reception are Monday to Friday 9am to 4pm.
-There is a direct line available for food complaints: Derby 01332 641555 and Consumer Direct 08454 040506 for Trading Standards complaints including Food Standards.
+There is a direct line available for food complaints: Derby 01332 641555 and Consumer Direct 08454 040506 for Trading Standards enquiries including Food Standards.

 Answer phones are available when the offices are closed.
-We can also accept food complaints by electronic mail: environmental.services@derby.gov.uk.
+We can also accept complaints by electronic mail: environmental.services@derby.gov.uk.